 Easy Amish Baked Oatmeal

-Amish baked oatmeal is such a unique type of oatmeal, with a texture and taste unlike any of the microwave, stovetop, slow cooker or Instant Pot versions you’ve tried.
+Baked oatmeal is such a unique type of oatmeal, with a texture and taste unlike any of the microwave, stovetop, slow cooker, Instant Pot or overnight versions you’ve tried.
 So finally an oatmeal that has some structure to it!

 For this healthy baked oatmeal recipe, you’ll need: